eclipse-glsp/glsp/PROTOCOL.md

 ### 2.5.2.
 SetDirtyStateAction

-The server sends a `SetDirtyStateAction` to indicate to the client that the current model state on the server does not correspond to the persisted model state of the model source.
+The server sends a `SetDirtyStateAction` to indicate to the client that the current model state on the server does not correspond to the persisted model state of the source model.
 A client may ignore such an action or use it to indicate to the user the dirty state.

 <details open><summary>Code</summary>